n3mo/s/README.md

 String manipulation egg for chicken scheme.

 This library is currently under active development and is subject to change.
-The functions defined here are ported directly from the Emacs lisp string manipulation library "s" created by Magnar Sveen (and others) at <https://github.com/magnars/s.el>.
+The functions defined here were inspired by the Emacs lisp string manipulation library "s" created by Magnar Sveen (and others) at <https://github.com/magnars/s.el>.
+As such, many procedures are a direct port of their Elisp counterparts (however, novel procedures have been defined as well).
 Some of these functions are simply wrappers around existing scheme procedures.
-In the spirit of s.el, they provide users with a consistent API for quickly and easily manipulating strings in Chicken Scheme without searching documentation across multiple modules.
+In the spirit of s.el, such wrappers exist to provide users with a consistent API for quickly and easily manipulating strings in Chicken Scheme without searching documentation across multiple modules.

 Installation
 ============